 From Biomedical Regulatory Affairs Student to Instructor

-Quality and Regulatory Specialist, Stanford Department of Pediatrics, Stem Cell and Gene Therapy Clinical Trials Office
+Senior Manager of Regulatory Affairs and Quality Assurance, Department of Pediatrics, Stem Cell and Gene Therapy Clinical Trials Program at Stanford

 While working as a clinical research manager at the University of Washington in 2008, Ali Bouge realized that there were many opportunities in research administration and regulation.
 She decided to pursue these opportunities and advance her career by earning a Master of Science in Biomedical Regulatory Affairs.

 “This program introduced me to the vast landscape of regulatory affairs within the United States and abroad,” Ali said.
 “I learned the foundations of drug and device regulations and how to navigate product evolution from preclinical to postmarketing.”

 Since graduating in 2011, she has held a variety of positions in biomedical research and is now an instructor for the UW Certificate in Biomedical Regulatory Affairs and the director for the BRAMS practicum.

 “I feel my opportunities are a direct result of the education I received from the Master of Science in Biomedical Regulatory Affairs program,” Ali said.
 “I am thankful for the experience and the connections I made with the faculty and my cohort.”

 Learn how this degree set Ali on her course for success and what advice she has for aspiring students.

 What was your favorite course in the program?

 The foundation in writing that I gained from Professor Karen Teal’s technical writing classes was extremely valuable to me because I write so much in my field.

 My practicum covered the entire Investigational New Drug (IND) submission process to the FDA for a combination product for gestational diabetes mellitus.
 This involved meeting with principal investigators, scientists and subject matter experts in various sectors.
 I outlined and compiled everything per FDA regulations and guidance.